The CiME system

 The supported orderings are

-CiME has its own constraint solver but it can also try to use an external SAT solver.
-This can be set by giving, to the Set_sat_solver directive, the name of the SAT solver to be used.
+CiME has its own constraint solver, however some techniques may require the use of an external SAT solver.
+It can be set by giving, to the Set_sat_solver directive, the invocation name of the SAT solver to be used.
+Remarks that the SAT solver must fulfil the input/output SAT Format requirements.

 For example, provided minisat2 is installed on the computer, one may select it by typing: